damywise/gameodoro/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Gameodoro is a Flutter app that combines the concept of Pomodoro and Game.
 It helps users manage their time and stay focused while working on tasks.
-Classic games are provided in the app so you don't get distracted anywhere else.
+Classic games are provided in the app so you don't get distracted anywhere else (the games will be paused when during focus session).

 ## Features